What to Eat at the Mall When You Want Something That’s Actually Healthy

-Eat This: We've got a tie!
+We’ve got a tie!
 The Grilled Atlantic Salmon Taco on a corn tortilla and the Regal Springs Grilled Tilapia Taco on a corn tortilla are your best options, say The Nutrition Twins.
 Both have only 220 calories and 190 milligrams of sodium, they say, which is quite impressive for a chain type restaurant where sodium and calories are typically high.
-"You can (and should!) also order a side of antioxidant-rich black beans which will bump the fiber up by a whopping 12 grams while still keeping the calories down to just 350," the Nutrition Twins say.
+“You can (and should!) also order a side of antioxidant-rich black beans which will bump the fiber up by a whopping 12 grams while still keeping the calories down to just 350,” the Nutrition Twins say.

-Not That!: The Chicken Nachos.
 They clock in at an excessive 1,220 calories, which The Nutrition Twins say is close to the daily caloric requirement for some of their petite female clients.
 Plus, these nachos are super-high in sodium (one of the things that make you bloated).
 To top it off, the nachos will tick off your ticker.
 They are packed with more than 22 grams of artery-clogging saturated fat, the Nutrition Twins warn, and the recommended limit for a healthy heart is 16 grams per day.

 Do not pass go, do not collect food samples.
 Go straight to Sarku Japan if you’ve got one in your food court.
 It’s one of the few places where you can customize a meal.